mayahuang2018/bamazon-Node.js-MySQL-app/README.md

 ### If not,
      Bamazon will tell the user "Sorry, [the product] is out of stock!"

-### Three seconds later, the table of all available products will be display once more, the user can make a new choice.
+#### 3 seconds later, the table of all available products will be display once more, the user can make a new choice.

 ![image003_bamazon.js](Gifs/bamazon003.gif)

-### If the store does have enough products, Bamazon would show the total price that user should pay.
+### If the store does have enough products,
+     Bamazon would show the total price that user should pay.
-### Then, the stock_quantity of that product changes.
+     Then, the stock_quantity of that product changes.